 Hendrick & Co. sells apparel and accessories for men, women and dogs to support animal rescues, shelters and sanctuaries.
 With every shirt, hoodie, bracelet or dog accessory purchased, Hendrick & Co. delivers a $10 donation to save animals.
 Hendrick & Co. focuses on animals who have fallen victim to severe abuse, neglect, torture and abandonment, and helps to save them by providing funding for life-saving surgeries, procedures and ongoing rehabilitative care for animals who have faced abuse, neglect and medical trauma.
 Since it’s inception, the company has partnered with over 600 shelters across the U.S. and has donated more than $1 million to help animals.

 Rescue Project is a non-profit organization on a mission to spread awareness for animal adoption and rescue awareness through outdoor adventure and sport.
-They hope to inspire others to share their active lifestyles and enthusiasms — whether that be cycling, running or other outdoor adventure sports — with their fur babies and engage those active communities to support rescue efforts by selling everything from tees to cycling jerseys to dog collars.
-They donate at least 25% (up to 45%) of every sale s to rescue organizations around the world, and when you make a purchase, you have the option to indicate the animal rescue of your choice.
+They hope to inspire others to share their active lifestyles and enthusiasms — whether that be cycling, running or other outdoor adventure sports — with their fur babies and engage those active communities to support rescue efforts by selling everything from tees, to cycling jerseys, to dog collars.
+They donate at least 25% (and up to 45%) of every sale to rescue organizations around the world, and when you make a purchase you have the option to indicate the animal rescue of your choice.